reframejs/reframe/docs/usage-manual.template.md

 </html>
 ~~~

-Alternatively, we can fetch data in a statefull component.
+Alternatively, we can fetch data in a stateful component.

 ~~~js
 !INLINE ../examples/basics/pages/got/GameOfThronesPage2.config.js
 ~~~

 Note that,
-when using such statefull component,
+when using such stateful component,
 the server renders the HTML before the data is loaded.
 In our case,
  this means that the HTML `view-source:http://localhost:3000/game-of-thrones-2`